Devil May Cry 4: Development

 Development of Devil May Cry 4 began shortly after its predecessor was a success.
 A total of eighty people formed the development team.
 The first teaser was that of Dante on a snowy peak shown at E3 2005, while the Tokyo Game Show 2005 trailer showed Dante doing multiple moves in front of a camera, both containing elements that were not included in the finished product.
 Capcom only made the E3 2005 video to confirm their staff had begun work on the game.
 Since they had just finished Devil May Cry 3 and Devil May Cry 3: Special Edition, the developers initially were confused in regards to what they had to do in order to innovate the gameplay mechanics they developed previously.
 The team wanted to introduce new gameplay elements and a new character allowed them to do this.
 This was the first Devil May Cry not to be released for PlayStation 2, because it was designed for the next generation of hardware.
 This allowed the team to try new play mechanics and expand the series' plot.
 While not intending to send a religious message, members from the Capcom team did research in Vatican City and Istanbul.

 On September 6, 2006, Japanese video game magazine Famitsu reported that the previous games' main character, Dante, would not be the protagonist in Devil May Cry 4.
 Instead, a new character named Nero, voiced and motion captured by Johnny Yong Bosch, took the lead.
 The use of a new protagonist was discussed many times at Capcom but was not approved until producer Hiroyuki Kobayashi said that the Dante character had to be in the game.
 Fearing negative feedback, as happened when Konami's stealth game Metal Gear Solid 2: Sons of Liberty introduced a new character, replacing protagonist Solid Snake with newcomer Raiden, producer Kobayashi said Capcom aimed to make Nero fun to play like Dante and intended to make him stronger at some point.

 Two of the game's PC exclusive features are Turbo Mode (previously used only in Devil May Cry 3: Special Edition) giving the game a twenty percent speed boost, and a new difficulty mode called Legendary Dark Knight Mode which can display over 100 enemies in some missions at once.
 Both features returned in the Devil May Cry 4: Special Edition release.

 The PC version also has both DirectX 9 and DirectX 10 mode.
-It is labeled Games for Windows and runs on XP, Windows Vista and Windows 7.
+It is labeled Games for Windows and runs on Windows XP, Vista, and Windows 7.
 It assumes a Gamepad is present and only uses the mouse in the menus, providing the same interface as the Xbox 360 version.